 Jefferson College of Life Sciences launched our MS program in Human Genetics & Genetic Counseling, in the Fall of 2017.

-Employment of genetic counselors is projected to grow 41% from 2012 to 2022, much faster than the average for all occupations as reported by the U.S. Bureau of Labor Statistics.
-Employment for the mid-Atlantic region of PA, NJ, NY, and MD was reported at 180-230 genetic counselors in 2013.
-There are only 31 graduate genetic counseling programs in the country.
+Employment of genetic counselors is projected to grow 21% from 2019 to 2029, much faster than the average for all occupations as reported by the U.S. Bureau of Labor Statistics.
+There are only 48 graduate genetic counseling programs in the country.
 Placement of a new genetic counseling program within the rich clinical and health science environment of the Jefferson enterprise would provide students significant competitive advantage.

-4. Identify, assess, facilitate, and integrate genetic testing options in genetic counseling practice.
+- Identify, assess, facilitate, and integrate genetic testing options in genetic counseling practice (including molecular and non-molecular testing that impacts assessment of inherited risk).

 Domain III: Education